A live all-female reading, including Elliot Page and Jennifer Garner, will raise money for the reproductive and sexual health service

-This year is the tenth anniversary of Juno, the indie cult classic centred on the sarcy, smart and pregnant teenager Juno.
-To celebrate, the film’s director Jason Reitman has organised a live reading of the script with the women castmembers, including Ellen Page and Jennifer Garner, to raise money for Planned Parenthood.
+This year is the tenth anniversary of Juno, the indie cult classic centred on the sarcy, smart, and pregnant teenager Juno.
+To celebrate, the film’s director Jason Reitman has organised a live reading of the script with the women castmembers, including Elliot Page (who has since come out as trans in 2020) and Jennifer Garner, to raise money for Planned Parenthood.

 Reitman explained that the fundraising event was inspired by the need to do something to help the healthcare provider at odds with the Trump administration.
 Planned Parenthood was one of the first organisations targeted by an executive order in January that affects reproductive rights for women across the world, taking away funding for nongovernmental health organisations that provide abortion access.